steshaw/plt/index.md

 Learning about _Programming Language Theory_ can be a tough journey, particularly for programming practitioners who haven't studied it formally.
 This resource is here to help.
-Please feel free to ping me or send pull requests if you have ideas for improvement.
+Please feel free to get in touch if you have ideas for improvement.

 #### 💡 Top Tips